 The Australian Citizenship Act 2007 provides that any dual national citizen of Australia can automatically lose their Australian citizenship if they engage in terrorism-related conduct which repudiates their allegiance to Australia.
 Additionally the Minister may determine that where a person is a dual national, their Australian citizenship has ceased if they have been convicted of a number of offences including terrorism offences.

-Section 29 of the Intelligence Services Act 2001 provides for the review and requires the Committee to report by 1 December 2019.
+Section 29 of the Intelligence Services Act 2001 provides for the review and requires the Committee to complete its review by 1 December 2019.
 Terms of reference are available here.

 Concurrent review of the Act